Mobile says MoonPie drop and NYE celebrations are a go amid omicron concerns - NewsBreak

 MOBILE, Ala. ( WKRG ) – Mobile MoonPie drop officials made the decision today to let all plans for NYE go on as planned.

 Officials with the event met today to discuss what was best for the celebrations.
-Things are fully a-go right now due to all of the events being outdoors, following along with MCHD recommendations, but they say this is a flexible plan and if anything changes this week NYE Celebrations could change and are fluid.Mazda Toyota Manufacturing offering major sign-on bonus for hourly employees
+Things are fully a-go right now due to all of the events being outdoors, following along with MCHD recommendations, but they say this is a flexible plan and if anything changes this week NYE Celebrations could change and are fluid.Birmingham Bowl sold out; fans ready

 If all goes according to plan, festivities will include the usual NYE traditions like cutting the world’s largest moon pie, second line parade, live music and of course, fireworks as the infamous Moon pie drops.